Texas Court Records

 Texas Sex Offender Registry

 The Department of Public Safety manages the Texas sex offender registry.
-Details on the record include the offender's location, name, color photo, and the crime that led to the individual's conviction.
+The record details the offender's location, name, color photo, and the crime that led to the individual's conviction.

 Below are a few methods for searching for sex offender records on the registry:

-• Enter the first and last name of the offender, then extra details such as sex, race, and birth date, can be included.
+- Enter the offender's first and last name, then add extra details such as sex, race, and birth date.
 Interested persons can also add the county location of the sex offender.

-To enable more secure and accurate access to sex offender information, the TxDPS implemented the Texas Secure Sex Offender Registry.
-Through the portal, interested parties can verify, check, and update sex offender registration details more efficiently.
+The TxDPS implemented the Texas Secure Sex Offender Registry to enable more secure and accurate access to sex offender information.
+Through the portal, interested parties can more efficiently verify, check, and update sex offender registration details.

-To access the registry, the individual will need to fill an application after going through the User Agreement.
-A login I.D. will be given to that individual with which the Secure Web Site can be accessed.
-Each user's I.D. is distinctive; every individual is also responsible for all received information and transactions recorded on their I.D.
+To access the registry, the individual will need to fill out an application after reading the User Agreement.
+Then, that individual will be given a login ID to access the Secure Web Site.
+Each user's ID is distinctive, and each individual is also responsible for all information received and transactions recorded on their ID.

 What are the Sex Offender Restrictions in Texas?